tssavita/notes-on-books-I-read/how-to-win-friends-and-influence-people-in-the-digital-age/how-to-win-friends-and-influence-people-in-the-digital-age.md

 * There is a Jewish proverb - In the way you judge, you will be judged.
 By your standard of measure, you will be measured.
 * The greatest of leaders are ones who held their tongues and swallowed their pride.

+### Chapter 2

+* Gaining influence is about setting yourself apart and stepping to a higher plane in the mind of the other.
+If you act and react like everybody else, you will never be able to be unique.
+* We can be quite obsessed with the most superficial things.

+### Chapter 3: Connect with Core Desires

+*